 In Beautiful Evidence, Edward Tufte deconstructs the design of historical images and charts such as ancient paintings, book covers, and Victorian botanical diagrams, in order to expose what makes each design compelling or successful.
 This approach helps to illustrate the power of design to the reader, rather than simply listing design and product management principles.

 Tufte also includes some choice words about sources of questionable modern design, namely Microsoft PowerPoint.
 The author takes aim at the popular presentation program, stating: “The PP slide format has the worst signal/noise ratio of any known method of communication on paper or computer screen.”
-According to Tufte, the design options in PowerPoint and its workflow can be blamed for many poor presentations in the modern business world.
+According to Tufte, the design options in PowerPoint and its workflow can be blamed for many poor presentations.

 The Team That Managed Itself: A Story of Leadership